Section in charge:Maintenance Section, Chuo Library

 A requirement for the library card registration is those who live in Tokyo, or work or study in the city.
 (The registration process is in Japanese.)

-In addition, a publication called Shinjuku Municipal Library Guide (in English, Chinese, and Korean) is available for free at each library.
+In addition, a publication called Shinjuku Municipal Library Guide (in Japanese, English, Chinese, and Korean) is available for free at each library.
 Information can also be viewed in foreign languages via the Shinjuku City Information on Everyday Living for Foreign Residents website.

 ●Multicultural Library Services